EmilyBederov/Agent/README.md

 **Fast & Smart Retrieval** – Uses **state-of-the-art embeddings & AI-powered search** for **quick meal recommendations**.

 ---
-## Project Structure: Five Key Notebooks
+## Project Structure: Five Key Notebooks + Autonomic Agent

 This project consists of **five Jupyter notebooks**, each handling a critical step in the CraveControl pipeline: